taboca/doc-js-example-react-native-app-asyncstorage/README.md

-# Example of AsyncStorage in a React Native App
+# Study notes - AsyncStorage in a React Native App

 ## Introduction